mportesdev/handpick/README.rst

     Predicate objects are intended to be used as the ``predicate`` argument to the ``pick`` function.

-handpick.ALL
-    Predicate that returns True for all objects.

-handpick.NO_CONTAINERS
-    Predicate that returns True for non-iterable objects, strings and bytes-like objects.

-handpick.NO_LIST_DICT
-    Predicate that returns True for all objects except instances of ``list`` and ``dict``.

 handpick.is_type(type_or_types)
     Predicate factory.
 Return a predicate that returns True if object is an instance of specified type(s).